shresthparas/Data_Science_Assn/README.md

 This Csv file contain output of Lookalike Model

 ##### 5)Paras_Shresth_Clustering.ipynb:
-A jupyter nitebook code and steps for clustering on eCommerse Dataset
+A jupyter notebook code and steps for clustering on eCommerse Dataset

 #### 6)Paras_Shresth_Clustering.pdf:
 A detail report on Custering Analysis